Steven Spielberg

-Steven Allan Spielberg KBE (/ˈspiːlbɜrɡ/ SPEEL-burg; born December 18, 1946) is an American filmmaker.
-A major figure of the New Hollywood era and pioneer of the modern blockbuster, Spielberg is widely regarded as one of the greatest and most influential filmmakers in the history of cinema and is the highest-grossing film director of all time.
-Among other accolades, he has received three Academy Awards, four Golden Globe Awards and three BAFTA Awards, as well as the AFI Life Achievement Award in 1995, an honorary knighthood in 2001, the Kennedy Center Honor in 2006, the Cecil B. DeMille Award in 2009, the Presidential Medal of Freedom in 2015, and the National Medal of Arts in 2023.
-According to Forbes, he is the wealthiest celebrity.
+Steven Allan Spielberg (/ˈspiːlbɜrɡ/; born December 18, 1946) is an American filmmaker.
+A major figure of the New Hollywood era and pioneer of the modern blockbuster, Spielberg is widely regarded as one of the greatest and most influential filmmakers in the history of cinema and is the highest-grossing film director of all time, with his films having earned almost $11 billion worldwide.
+Among other accolades, he has received three Academy Awards, four Golden Globe Awards, four BAFTA Awards, twelve Emmy Awards, a Tony Award, and a Grammy Award, as well as the AFI Life Achievement Award in 1995, an honorary knighthood in 2001, the Kennedy Center Honor in 2006, the Cecil B. DeMille Award in 2009, the Presidential Medal of Freedom in 2015, and the National Medal of Arts in 2023.
+According to Forbes, he is one of the world's wealthiest celebrities, with a net worth of at least $5.3 billion.
+He is one of 22 people to achieve EGOT status.

-Spielberg was born in Cincinnati, Ohio, and grew up in Phoenix, Arizona.
-He moved to California and studied film in college.
-After directing several episodes for television, including Night Gallery and Columbo, he directed the television film Duel (1971), which was approved by Barry Diller.
-He made his theatrical debut with The Sugarland Express (1974), also beginning his decades-long collaboration with composer John Williams, with whom he has worked with for all but five of his theatrical releases.
-He became a household name with the summer blockbuster Jaws (1975), and continuously directed more acclaimed escapist box-office blockbusters with Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982) and the original Indiana Jones trilogy (1981–1989).
-He also explored drama in The Color Purple (1985) and Empire of the Sun (1987).
+Spielberg was born in Cincinnati, Ohio.
+Growing up in Haddonfield, New Jersey and Phoenix, Arizona, he moved to California and studied film in college.
+Starting his career in television, Spielberg made his directorial debut with Duel (1971).
+His theatrical debut was The Sugarland Express (1974), which began his decades-long collaboration with composer John Williams.
+He became a household name with Jaws (1975) and earned further critical and commercial success with Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982) and the original Indiana Jones trilogy (1981–1989).
+He explored drama in The Color Purple (1985) and Empire of the Sun (1987).